-Make the lava: Melt the chocolates together in the top of a double boiler placed over simmering water.
+Make the lava: Melt the chocolate in the top of a double boiler placed over simmering water.
 Alternatively, you may melt the chocolate in the microwave.

-Using a whisk, stir the melted chocolate vigorously into the milk until the mixture is smooth and well blended.
+Using a whisk, stir the melted chocolate vigorously into the room temperature or slightly warmed condensed milk until the mixture is smooth and well blended.
 Whisk in vanilla; Set aside.

 Make the cookie dough: Sift the flour, baking soda, and salt together into a small bowl and set aside.

 Using en electric mixer on medium speed, cream the butter, peanut butter, both sugars, and the vanilla together in a medium-size mixing bowl until light and fluffy, about 10 minutes.
 Stop the mixer twice during the process to scrape the bowl with a rubber spatula.

 Add the egg and beat on medium speed until blended, about 1 minute.
 Scrape the bowl.